tystar86/python_exercises/Tasks/conditional_statements_and_loops.md

 ```

 #11.
->Write a Python program which takes two digits m (row) and n (column) as input and generates a two-dimensional array.
+>Write a function which takes two digits m (row) and n (column) as input and generates a two-dimensional array.
 The element value in the i-th row and j-th column of the array should be i*j.

 Note :
 ```